FAIZAN101013/ShopNGo/README.md

 | `admin` | Manage products and orders |
 | `owner` | All of that, plus deciding who the admins are |

-The owner appoints admins from **/admin → Team**.
+The owner appoints admins from **/admin → Team**, either by inviting an email address — they get a code and choose their own password — or by promoting somebody who already shops here.
 There is no route that creates an *owner* — that would be the one endpoint worth attacking.
 It takes the script and the database password:

 ```bash
 cd backend